 The Anthropocene Transition Hub is an online community of creative change-makers.
-Our purpose is to promote mutually beneficial ways of relating to the planet and all its life forms – restoring the rich biodiversity of Earth and the best of our human cultural legacies, including the ancient wisdom of enduring indigenous cultures*.
+Our purpose is to support one another to promote mutually beneficial ways of relating to the planet and all its life forms – restoring the rich biodiversity of Earth and the best of our human cultural legacies, including the ancient wisdom of enduring indigenous cultures*.

-The Hub is a community-building project of the Anthropocene Transition Network Inc (ATN), an incorporated non-profit membership association.
-The ATN runs a program of face-to-face workshops, roundtables and public forums dealing with many aspects of living in the Anthropocene and preparing the transition to a future beyond existential danger and turmoil.
+The Hub is a project of the Anthropocene Transition Network Inc (ATN), an incorporated non-profit membership association.
+The ATN runs a program of face-to-face and online workshops, roundtables and forums for people engaged in diverse fields of creative change-making.
+Our programs deal with many aspects of living in the Anthropocene and preparing the transition to a future beyond existential danger and turmoil.
 The ATN also maintains a public window to the world through its Age of Transition website.

 If you want to get involved in ATN face-to-face or online workshops and roundtables, engage in collaborative inquiry and action-learning projects, or simply connect with people who share your passion for all life on Earth, this is your home.

 To join the Hub's online community you need to register.
 This costs nothing except a few minutes of your time to complete our new members questionnaire and, when your membership is approved, setting up your community profile.

 Hub members can propose projects around which they would like to form an action/inquiry team.
 Reach out to other community members to help develop your ideas or for any specialist knowledge, skills or advice you may need.

 Our Program Curators, all volunteers, can assist you to sketch out a project proposal.
 From time to time we will post guidelines and other resources you might find useful when developing your project idea.
 Proposals will be reviewed by the Program Curators and, if in line with the Hub's intention, given the go-ahead to be posted on the Hub.